Phosphorus and arsenic: a considerable impact on batteries and solar cells

 Synthetic

 Phosphorus and arsenic nanoribbons developed by UCL researchers offer considerable potential to improve the efficiency of energy, medical and computing devices.
-This discovery could lead to major advances in the field of batteries, supercapacitorssolar cells and quantum computers.
+This discovery might lead to major advances in the field of batteries, supercapacitorssolar cells and quantum computers.

 For a better understanding